syncfusion-content/blazor-docs/blazor/common/data-binding/webapi-service-binding.md

 platform: Blazor
 ---

-# Bind data to the Syncfusion Blazor components using WebApiAdaptor of SfDataManager and perform CRUD operations
+# Bind Data to the Syncfusion Blazor Components Using WebApiAdaptor of SfDataManager and Perform CRUD Operations

-In this topic, we are going to learn how to retrieve data from WebApi Controller, bind to Grid component using [WebApiAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors/#web-api-adaptor) of `SfDataManger`, and perform CRUD operations.
+In this topic, you will learn how to retrieve data from WebApi Controller, bind to Grid component using [WebApiAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors/#web-api-adaptor) of `SfDataManger`, and perform CRUD operations.

 You can use the WebApiAdaptor of SfDataManager to interact with Web APIs created with OData endpoint.
 The WebApiAdaptor is extended from the ODataAdaptor.
 Hence, to use WebApiAdaptor, the endpoint should understand the OData formatted queries sent along with the request.